jchoe125/Professional-Materials/README.md

 6. Design
    * Mobile-first design
-   * Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
+   * Choosing a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
-   * Make sure the font size is large enough to read, and that the colors don't cause eye strain.
+   * Making sure the font size is large enough to read, and that the colors don't cause eye strain.

 ## Updated GitHub Profile

-Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.

 The GitHub profile must contain at least the following items: